 Detoxification is a real buzzword these days, immediately catching our attention when we see it, read it, or hear about it.
 In the Spring months, people are more interested in detoxes and liver cleanses than at any other time of the year.
 Physiologically, detoxification is an essential cellular function.
 When the body detoxifies, it packages debris in the form of foods and toxins so that it can be easily excreted from the body.
 We eliminate this debris through various mechanisms such as our gastrointestinal tract, genitourinary tract, respiratory tract, and our sweat glands, and it requires the recruitment of multiple organs such as the liver, lungs, gallbladder, skin, kidneys, and yes, the brain.

-Throughout the normal course of life, we are exposed to pro-inflammatory foods, heavy metals, chemicals and prescription drugs.
-Our natural detoxification systems can become overwhelmed and trigger underlying healthy issues such as mitochondrial dysfunction, metabolic deficiencies, immunotoxicity and brain inflammation.
+Throughout the normal course of life, we are exposed to pro-inflammatory foods, heavy metals, chemicals, and prescription drugs.
+Our natural detoxification systems can become overwhelmed and trigger underlying health issues such as mitochondrial dysfunction, metabolic deficiencies, immunotoxicity, and brain inflammation.
 As a result, the body's energy is diverted and metabolically active organs such as the brain, the heart, and the muscles start to suffer.
 It is then we start to feel unwell and experience not only fatigue and weakness but slow processing and cognitive difficulties.

 What Is the Glymphatic System?

 The glymphatic system refers to the system of blood vessels in the body that removes waste products from the brain and central nervous system.
 The glymphatic system is most active while you sleep, which is why getting a good night’s rest is imperative for feeling mentally sharp.
 The glymphatic system works by: